House of Refuge

 What ages of children are placed in the home?
 What is the maximum number you can have?

-We are licensed to take newborns up to 2 years of age.
+We are licensed to receive from newborns to 2 years of age.
 The court system decides which children are placed with us and has made a special exemption for two children to stay with us long-term as they grow older.
-We can have up to 10 children in residence at any one time.
+We can have up to 8 children under the age of 2 years in residence at any one time.

 How many children have been ministered to since the House of Refuge opened in 2017?
 What are some of the reasons children are usually placed in foster care?